Etruel-Developments/flash-cache/readme.txt

 = 3.0.2 Feb 28, 2023 =
 * Fixes a bug for WordPress based sites installed in subdirectories.
 * Fixes an issue with third party notices showing below the Flash Cache Settings title.
-* Fixes LinkeIn link in the icon at Settings.
+* Fixes LinkedIn link in the icon at Settings.
 * Fixes menu position for some third party plugins.

 = 3.0.1 Feb 21, 2023 =